-We recommend that all Columbia faculty and graduate students get an ORCID ID, a persistent digital name identifier that distinguishes you from any other scholar with the same name and assures that your research is correctly attributed to you (even when it’s published under a different variation of your name).
-Journal publishers, funders, and academic institutions have begun requiring ORCID identifiers for all authors and researchers, and the ORCID identifier is increasingly used as an authentication method for other platforms and services.
-Learn more!
+We recommend that all Columbia affiliates, including students, sign up for an ORCID ID, a persistent digital name identifier that distinguishes you from any other scholar with the same name and assures that your research is correctly attributed to you (even when it’s published under a different variation of your name).
+Your ORCID ID belongs to you, and stays the same throughout your academic career, even if you move to another institution.

-Other Researcher Profiles
+Other Researcher IDs

 Academic Social Networks

-- Keep your site (and CV) updated!
+Keep your site (and CV) updated!

-- Take advantage of the non-paper nature of the Web: embed video or audio of you teaching or talking, include a slide deck from a recent presentation, link to openly available versions of your publications.
+Take advantage of the non-paper nature of the Web: embed video or audio of you teaching or talking, include a slide deck from a recent presentation, link to openly available versions of your publications.

-- Include links to your other profiles across the Web so that other researchers can find you wherever they prefer to network.
+Include links to your other profiles across the Web so that other researchers can find you wherever they prefer to network.
 If you use Twitter professionally, consider embedding your Twitter feed on your site.

-- Did you win a teaching award?
+Did you win a teaching award?
 Are you particularly proud of your mentorship?
 Be sure to feature elements of your professional self that might be eclipsed on a departmental web page.

-- Link to your CV by all means, but include a short bio and a photo so that people can quickly understand your research interests and experience.
+Link to your CV by all means, but include a short bio and a photo so that people can quickly understand your research interests and experience.

-- List conferences and events you'll be attending in the future so that people interested in collaboration will know where to find you in person.
+List conferences and events you'll be attending in the future so that people interested in collaboration will know where to find you in person.

-- Consider adding a research blog where you can think through ideas, new projects, and events you attend, in addition to the more static content on your site.
+Consider adding a research blog where you can think through ideas, new projects, and events you attend, in addition to the more static content on your site.